ayednaber/Learning_React.js/tenzies_game/README.md

 - All are held

 We will place this functionality inside the useEffect, and our dependency array will be dice.

+There is a really handy function in JavaScript called `.every()`, which can be called on arrays, where basically, we will use to check if every element in the array passes a boolean statement.

+When the user wins, then the button text will change togive the user a chance to play again.
+This is dependent on the `tenzies` state.
+If `tenzies` is true, then we will also render confetti as a fun addition.
+The `<Confetti />` component is rendered as part of the `react-confetti` dependency.
+Install using `npm install react-confetti`.

+## After Winning - Starting a New Game
+After the user wins, our game currently just changes the text of the "Roll" button to "Play Again!", however, it does not reset the die.
+Therefore, there are two ways of handling this, either have two buttons, and render one of them depending on the circumstances, or modify the rollDice function, which is the approach that we will take.
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).